moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 There are two way of extending of meta-model:

-1. Create a generator that extends the first one
+1. Create a generator that extends the first one.
-2. Create a separate generator that declare another as submetamodel.
+2. Create a separate generator that declares another as submetamodel.

-Despite the first one can be used, when the meta-model is generated, the entities that comes from the extended generator will be created two times, in the new generator and in the old one.
+Although the first one can be used, when the meta-model is generated, the entities that come from the extended generator will be created two times, in the new generator and in the old one.
-So, the best way to extends a meta-model is to use the submetamodels.
+So, the best way to extend a meta-model is to use the submetamodels.
 In the following, we present how to configure a generator for submetamodels.

 ### Set up submetamodels